Background history of Ibn Battuta

-The group continued without any trouble that they could not manage till they got to Daulatabad.
+The group continued without any trouble that they could not manage until they got to Daulatabad.
 In the city, they were safe.
 They rested there for a few days, before continuing on their journey.
 The group got to Gandhar within days from where they boarded four ships.
-Three of the ships were large dhows, and they carried all the gift items, including the slaves, while the fourth ship was a warship which had soldiers on board to defend them against pirate attacks.
+Three of the ships were large shows, and they carried all the gift items, including the slaves, while the fourth ship was a warship that had soldiers on board to defend them against pirate attacks.

 After his time in the mosque, just when he was going to join the board, something very terrible tragedy happened.
 A violent storm had come up and the captains were forced to order the ships to wait out the storm out to sea, in deeper waters.
 Throughout the night, Ibn Battuta waited and watched on helplessly as the storm continued to rage, and by the next day, watched in horror as the storm pushed two ships to shore, broke them and sank them.
 No crew member survived from the ship that he was supposed to be on.
 It was a tragedy.
 The slaves, slave boys, and horses were all gone.